 - a.
 Assessment: The goal of the assessment is to gather information about the program participant.
-The assessment is designed to: - Identify barriers to employment and/or full participation in countable work activities, - Identify the participant's skills that will translate into employment and training opportunities, - Review the participant's work history, and - Identify other employability issues that could help or hinder the participant's move toward employment.
+The assessment is designed to: - Identify barriers to employment and/or full participation in countable work activities, - Identify the participant's skills that will translate into employment and training - opportunities, - Review the participant's work history, and - Identify other employability issues that could help or hinder the participant's - move toward employment.

-The assessment may also include elements that help identify whether an individual may need to seek other forms of long-term assistance due to a limitation or limitations that are considered barriers to employment and/or economic self-sufficiency.
-Additionally, the assessment is used to identify barriers that may be quickly resolved to allow the participant to move them into employment or full participation in the program, such as referrals and access to childcare and transportation services.
+The assessment may also include elements that help identify whether an individual may need to seek other forms of long-term assistance due to limitations that are considered barriers to employment and/or economic self-sufficiency.
+Additionally, the assessment is used to identify barriers that may be quickly resolved to allow the participant to move into employment or participation in the program, such access to childcare, transportation services and referrals to other supportive services.
 The assessment is also used to develop, jointly with the participant, an Individual Responsibility Plan (IRP).